Outsiders (comics): Batman and the Outsiders (vol. 2)

 The team from Outsiders #50 was featured in the first two issues of Batman and the Outsiders (vol. 2).
-Afterward, Catwoman and the Martian Manhunter left the team and Batgirl, Geo-Force and Green Arrow joined; Thunder consistently appeared in the series as well.
+Afterward, Catwoman and Martian Manhunter left the team and Batgirl, Geo-Force and Green Arrow joined; Thunder consistently appeared in the series as well.
 In issue #5, Elongated Man and Sue Dibny make a guest appearance.
 They are now "ghost detectives", and seem able to possess people in a method similar to that of Deadman.
-Francine Langstrom (wife of Kirk Langstrom, a.k.a. the Man-Bat) serves as the team's technical advisor, and her assistant Salah Miandad operates the "blank" OMAC drone ReMAC.
+Francine Langstrom serves as the team's technical advisor, and her assistant Salah Miandad operates the "blank" OMAC drone ReMAC.
 In issue #9, Batman calls on former team member Looker to assist in an interrogation.

-The first main storyline of the title involves Batman sending the team to investigate the mysterious Mr. Jardine, who is organizing a convoluted plot to populate a subterranean lake on the Moon with alien lifeforms.
+The first main storyline of the title involves Batman sending the team to investigate the mysterious Mr. Jardine, who is plotting to populate a subterranean lake on the Moon with alien lifeforms.
 While trying to stop Jardine's unauthorized space-shot in South America, Metamorpho is blasted into space and is forced to escape from the International Space Station, where seemingly-brainwashed astronauts are building a giant weapon.
 Seeking a shuttle to hijack, the rest of the team infiltrates a Chinese space facility, only to be captured by members of the Great Ten.
 The timely intervention of Batgirl and ReMAC saves the team from execution.
 Metamorpho steals a shuttle back to Earth, escapes from the European Space Agency and rejoins the team.

-During the Batman R.I.P. events, an assembly of the Outsiders (including Thunder) receives a message from the missing Batman.
+During the storyline Batman R.I.P., an assembly of the Outsiders (including Thunder) receives a message from the missing Batman.
 It asks them to feed a secret code into the cybernetic mind of ReMAC, allowing it to track the Caped Crusader and the Black Glove organization and help him in his fight.
 As they comply (against Batgirl's advice), the code reveals itself as a cybernetic booby-trap coming from Simon Hurt (the mastermind behind Batman's downfall) and ReMAC explodes.
-Several Outsiders are wounded, and Thunder suffers brain injuries severe enough to knock her into a seemingly-irreversible coma.
-However, her in-costume appearance in the Final Crisis: Submit story contradicts this; the events of that Final Crisis storyline occur after the events in Batman R.I.P., suggesting a continuity error.
-When Black Lightning rejoins the team after the events of Batman R.I.P. and Final Crisis, he is shown visiting Thunder (who is still hospitalized in a coma).
+Several Outsiders are wounded, and Thunder is left comatose.